Mental Health and wellbeing is everyone’s business.

 However, there are situations where an urgent response is needed and when the Law has to be applied in order to detain a person to hospital.
 This only happens in situations of genuine urgency, where a community response is not practicable and where there are elements of risk.

-You can read the Mental Health (Jersey) Law 2016 on the Jersey Law website.
+Mental Health (Jersey) Law 2016 on Jersey Law

 The law came into force on Monday 1 October 2018.